joshgreenwell/zoid-lesson/src/tutorial1/README.md

-# Challenge 1 : The Basics
+# tutorial 1 : The Basics

 Create a basic zoid component to connect a parent and child page